Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Installation Guides
 ===================

-In this section you learn how to install Particl Marketplace, additional software and how-to backup your data.
+In this section you learn how to install :term:`Particl Marketplace`, additional software and how-to backup your data.

 .. meta::